 Biologics can cause a higher risk of infection, and a person cannot take them if something else has already weakened their immune system.
-Some people notice side effects, including flu-like symptoms, feeling unwell, or soreness at the site of the injection.
+Some people notice side effects, including flu-like symptoms, a general feeling of being unwell, or soreness at the injection site.

-The name derives from the fact that small molecule medication targets molecules inside immune cells.
-This action helps correct the overactive immune response that can cause both PsA and psoriasis skin disease.
+The name comes from the fact that small molecule medication targets molecules inside immune cells.
+This action helps correct the overactive immune response that can cause both PsA and psoriasis.

 Apremilast (Otezla) is a drug that prevents the body from making an enzyme that can cause inflammation.

 Doctors may prescribe this medication to people who have found that DMARDs do not work, especially if they cannot take biologics.
-Rare side effects may include body weight loss, depression, and suicidal behavior.
+Rare side effects can include weight loss, depression, and suicidal behavior.

-Common side effects for small molecule medications include headache, diarrhea, nausea, and upper respiratory infections.
-These drugs can lower a person’s ability to fight infections.
+Common side effects of small molecule medications include headache, diarrhea, nausea, and upper respiratory infections.
+These drugs can decrease a person’s ability to fight infections.

-With many PsA medications available, many people can find relief from PsA symptoms.
+With several types of PsA medication available, many people can find relief from PsA symptoms.

-Other therapies and lifestyle changes, such as physical therapy, exercise, and weight loss, can be a good complement to medication.
+Other therapies and lifestyle strategies, such as physical therapy, exercise, and weight loss efforts, can complement medication.
 People with PsA should work closely with their doctor to follow a complete treatment plan that will help them live the healthiest life possible.